dan-fedramp/docs/markdown/FRMR.ADS.authorization-data-sharing.md

 The following FedRAMP documentation guidelines apply to this document:

-- The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [IETF RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119) when capitalized.
+- The capitalized key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [IETF RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
-- _**ALL**_ FedRAMP-specific definitions in all FedRAMP standards apply to this document (not just the terms defined in this document).
-- FedRAMP-specific terms with definitions are italicized throughout this document for reference.
+- FedRAMP-specific terms defined in [FRD-ALL (FedRAMP Definitions)](https://github.com/FedRAMP/docs/blob/main/markdown/FRMR.FRD.fedramp-definitions.md) are italicized throughout this document for reference.

 ## Background & Authority